Black Velvet Peanut Butter Spider Cookies | Halloween

 3.17 oz all-purpose flour, 1/2 tsp baking soda, 1/4 tsp sea salt

 Scoop the cookie dough using a 1.5 Tbsp Cookie Scoop.
-Roll each cookie in the granulated sugar and place them on your baking sheet apart.
+Roll each cookie in the granulated sugar and place them on your prepared baking sheet, apart.

 1.76 oz granulated sugar